 If you want your workplace to be efficient, your employees need to know the best way to do that.
 This applies to those working on a manufacturing floor and your office.
 Train on optimal data input, on how to operate machinery, and even make an efficient system so that all items and equipment have a place and can be easily located in seconds.

 Try to reduce the number of materials you need.
 Going paperless is just one of the most apparent routes you can take.
+Today, computers can handle important tasks like document comparison, redlining, and similar tasks.
 To put into perspective just how much you can save, consider that the U.S. Securities and Exchange Commission is looking at savings in $1.5 billion in the next decade just by going paperless.
 Though your business likely isn’t cutting down 2 million trees each year to feed its paper habit, the savings are still there, and you can and will see a difference for your business.